 The most significant factor that affects a person’s height is his genetics.
 Your mother and father both play a crucial role in determining your maximal height.
 The average height of your close relatives (e.g. aunts and uncles) is also a good indicator of what your maximum height could be.

 There will be times when a person suddenly shoots up in height, surpassing the average height of his parents.
 This happens quite frequently, but it doesn’t happen to everyone.
-You might want to know then how to grow taller.
+You might want to know then how to become taller.
 It is more common for people to grow to a certain height and stop after reaching the average height of both parents.
 This is what causes frustration for a lot of people, because usually people want to be at least a little taller than their parents, (unless their parents are more than 6 feet tall; in such cases, people are very happy that they inherited their parents’ average height).

 The next most important factor that determines a person’s height is nutrition.
 Countless studies support the fact that a person’s general nutrition from his childhood on also determines how tall he is going to be in the future.